 The Magnum MS2012 inverter charger will constantly monitor your battery banks voltage to ensure you are never without power.
-When first connected to a battery bank the unit will go straight into a bulk charge which will rapidly bring the banks voltage up to 14.4V.
-If the user is using the optional Magnum remote, they will be able to adjust to the desired voltage.
-Once the programmed voltage is reached the charging will switch to an absorption stage to finish the charging cycle.
+When first connected to a battery bank, the unit will go straight into a bulk charge which will rapidly bring the banks voltage up to 14.4 V. If using the optional Magnum remote, the user will be able to adjust to the desired voltage.
+Once the programmed voltage is reached, the charging will switch to an absorption stage to finish the charging cycle.

-In this test we saw the voltage drop to 9.1 before our BMS kicked off and interrupted the circuit.
-When we went to use the Charger side of this unit we learned that if your battery bank falls below 5v, the unit will detect a fault and not charge because a battery is not detected.
+In this test, we saw the voltage drop to 9.1 V before our BMS kicked off and interrupted the circuit.
+When using the charger side of this unit, we learned that if your battery bank falls below 5 v, the unit will detect a fault and not charge because a battery is not detected.
 To fix this issue, we recommend setting the low voltage cut off on the inverter to 11.5 volts or higher to ensure the inverter cuts off before the BMS activates in the battery.

 If by chance your battery bank cuts off at low voltage and the inverter charger won’t recharge, there are 2 simple fixes.

--1.If you are in a motorized RV or are connected inline with an alternator, just start the engine and the BMS will click back on automatically.
+- If in a motorized RV or are connected inline with an alternator, start the engine and the BMS will click back on automatically.

--2.If you are not in line with an alternator, you can use any 12 volt source, including a Li-ion jump start pack to “wake” the battery up so the inverter charger will start delivering current to the batteries.
+- If you are not in line with an alternator, you can use any 12 volt source, including a li-ion jump start pack to “wake” the battery up so the inverter charger will start delivering current to the batteries.

-In our test we saw the charger bring our batteries voltage up to 14.56V delivering roughly 38A of current.
+In our test, we saw the charger bring our batteries voltage up to 14.56 V, delivering roughly 38 A of current.
 Once it reached this point it dropped into a float mode slowly delivering less and less current.

-Bulk charge: 14.4v
+- Bulk charge: 14.4 V

-Low voltage cut off: 11.5v
+- Low voltage cut off: 11.5 V